sourmash-bio/sourmash/doc/command-line.md

 ```
 will subtract all of the hashes in `file2.sig` and `file3.sig` from
 `file1.sig`, and save the new signature to `subtracted.sig`.

+Subtract does not currently work on signatures calculated with
+`--track-abundance`.

 ### `sourmash signature intersect`